dave-andersen/gobbr/README.md

 BBR to another account from the command line, and shows how to use the Transfer function.

+blockinfo iterates through every block header (the slow way), calculates the total reward, and prints it out.
+Warning:  Takes 40s or so per 1000 blocks.
+Slow, and mostly intended for benchmarking and testing the blockheader code.

+listpayments is an incomplete example program to show information about payments received in the wallet.

 ## COPYRIGHT

    Copyright 2014 David G. Andersen